heartsh/consalifold/README.md

-# PhyloAliFold Program, Program for Maximum-expected-accuracy Estimations of RNA Consensus Secondary Structures
+# PhyloAliFold Program, which Predicts RNA Consensus Secondary Structures to Incorporate Phylogeny among Homologs
-This project provides the PhyloAliFold Program, a program for the maximum-expected-accuracy estimations of RNA consensus secondary structures.

 # Installation
 This project has been written in mainly Rust, a systems programming language.
 So first, you need to install the Rust compiler, package manager, and standard library.